MARS Melbourne Art Rooms: History

 MARS specialises in exhibiting, promoting and building the careers of contemporary Australian artists.
-The gallery has participated in a number of national art fairs including Melbourne Art Fair, Spring 1883 and Sydney Contemporary.
-MARS also exhibits in international art fairs including Photo Basel, Art Central Hong Kong and Volta Basel.
+The gallery has participated in a number of national art fairs including Melbourne Art Fair and Sydney Contemporary.
+MARS also exhibits in international art fairs including Paris Photo, Photo London, Photo Basel, Art Central Hong Kong and Volta Basel.

 Building

-[MARS] is at the forefront of innovation in Australian contemporary art galleries in both design and programs.
 The architecture and fit-out of MARS is by JAM Architects in collaboration with gallerist and MARS founder Andy Dinan.
 The three-level space incorporates amenities for showing new media such as sound sculpture, video and light art.
 The gallery has four distinct exhibition spaces, including a custom black-box gallery committed to the exhibition of contemporary video art, a light-box room for the display of light and sound works, a drawing room to exhibit works on paper as well as a rooftop sculpture garden accessible by an elevator with a light artwork installed into the elevator shaft by artist Jason Sims.

-MARS’ architecture also expresses environmental sustainable design excellence in art gallery design.
-Green qualities contributing to the gallery’s 7 star environmental rating include: thermal mass; double glazing; sustainable materials that improve air quality; smart meters that monitor energy and water use; photovoltaics for electricity generation; rainwater harvesting; energy efficient water fittings and fixtures and recycled timber floors.

-Established in 2004 in an iconic dairy in Port Melbourne, MARS’ move to a purpose-built, state-of-the-art building at 7 James Street in Windsor in July 2014 marked the gallery’s 10-year anniversary, launch of new programs and a new chapter.

 Artists

-MARS represents the careers of emerging to mid-career, contemporary artists; Daniel Agdag, Atong Atem, Penelope Davis, Simon Finn, Stephen Haley, Sophia Whitney Hewson, Bronwyn Kidd, Jenna Lee, Tony Lloyd, Dani McKenzie, Nasim Nasr, Kenny Pittock, Diego Ramirez, Cameron Robbins, Steven Rhall, Damien Shen, Jason Sims, Meagan Streader, Scotty So, Brie Trenerry, and Tricky Walsh.
+MARS represents the careers of emerging to mid-career, contemporary artists; Daniel Agdag, Atong Atem, Penelope Davis, Sophia Whitney Hewson, Miranda Hine, The Huxleys, Jenna Lee, Tony Lloyd, Dani McKenzie, Kenny Pittock, Diego Ramirez, Damien Shen, Scotty So, Meagan Streader, Kasia Tons, Brie Trenerry, Telly Tuita, Kohl Tyler, and Tricky Walsh.

-MARS works with associate artists including Giles Alexander, Fabrice Bigot, Domenico de Clario, Eliza Gosse, Julie Irving, Kristin McIver, Camilla Tadich, Jud Wimhurst and Jilamara Arts and Crafts Association.

-Public art and rental art
+Public art

 In addition to a regular exhibition program, [MARS] offers a public art consultancy and works alongside artists, property developers, architects and local councils to implement Public Art projects throughout Melbourne, under the title Andy Dinan Art Consulting (ADA Consulting).